 The reason the mushroom computer works is because of the mushrooms’ complex mycelium network.
-The mycelium network is made up of mycelia, thin hair-like parts of a fungus’s root system that can transmit electrical impulses, not unlike synapses.
+The mycelium network is made up of mycelia, thin hair-like parts of a fungus’s root system that can transmit electrical impulses, similar to synapses in the brain.
 In fact, mushrooms connected to the same network of mycelia underground can sometimes communicate with electrical signals over substantial distances.

-Mycelium is not exclusive to mushrooms.
-It’s found in most fungi and bacterial colonies.
+Mycelium is not exclusive to mushrooms, it’s found in most fungal colonies.
 If you look at how mycelium forms, it almost resembles the tree of life, with long, thin filaments branching from a central stem.
 Individually, they are called hyphae, and collectively they are known as mycelium.
-Each fungal spore produces a mycelium, which is not capable of sexually reproducing until it finds another compatible mycelium.
-When two compatible mycelium connect, they form a dikaryotic mycelium, which can in turn produce a mushroom.
+Each fungal spore produces mycelium, which is not capable of sexually reproducing until it finds another compatible mycelium specimen.
+When two compatible mycelia connect, they form a dikaryotic mycelium, which can in turn produce a mushroom.

 Most mycelia are found underground, but they are also present near the roots of various plants and around rotting wood.
 They play an incredibly important role in their ecosystems as a means for communication between various plants and organisms.
 As a matter of fact, roughly 92 percent of plants have a symbiotic relationship with these organisms, known as a mycorrhiza.
 The word “mycorrhiza” can be broken down into the Greek root words “mukès rhiza”, meaning “fungus root”.